-- The Lion’s Den Swim Camp (for our 14-year old’s) – 13/14 January 2021.
-Camp will conclude with (optional) participation in the Portsea Swim Classic (scheduled for the 16th January).
+- The Lion’s Den Swim Camp (for our 14-year old’s) – The day camp concludes with (optional) participation in the Portsea Swim Classic.
 Come and be part of the Point Leo Youth team!

-- The Lion’s Den water and beach sessions – practise the skills developed in Nippers at a number of dedicated sessions in January
+- The Lion’s Den water and beach sessions for all Cadets– practise the skills developed in Nippers at a number of dedicated sessions

 Life Saving Awards